 Imagine holding a substance so precious it could buy you freedom or spark wars.
 It wasn’t gold, nor jewels, but something far more fundamental to life: salt.
 Today, it’s ubiquitous and cheap, but rewind history, and you’ll find salt was a luxury, a commodity so valuable its worth rivaled precious metals.

-Difficulty in harvesting
+Difficulty in Harvesting

 Prior to industrialization, it was extremely expensive and labor-intensive to harvest the mass quantities of salt necessary for seasoning and food preservation.